Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/07_Exercises_2.md

 srun hybrid_check -n -r
 ```

+Be careful with copy/paste of script body while it may brake some specific characters.

 	???
 Solution "Click to see the solution."

 		Save script contents into `job.sh` file (you can use `nano` console text editor for instance), remember to use valid project account name.